dylan-chong/towers-of-hanoi/notes.md

 - [ ] (5) Trie is used to output the names of all roads which match a prefix in the search box, as well as highlighting them on the map.
 If the prefix exactly matches a road name, only output and highlight road(s) of that name.
+    - [ ] As the user types, show up to 10 completions

 Challenge out of 15 (up to 100 max, with 5 spare marks here):
 - [ ] (5) A quad-tree structure is used to quickly find intersections near a mouse click.